 Exercise Science and Sport Studies, Sport Administration (MS)

-Along with the concentration in Sports Administration and Coaching, the department also offers a degree in Exercise Science and Sport Studies with a concentration in Exercise Science.
+Along with the concentration in Sport Administration, the department also offers a degree in Exercise Science and Sport Studies with a concentration in Exercise Science.

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.

 All applicants must meet the basic admission requirements for graduate study at Montclair State University.
-There are no prerequisites for the Sports Administration and Coaching concentration, however applicants who have not taken undergraduate coursework in kinesiology or motor learning will be asked to complete some readings in those areas.
+Aside from earning a bachelor’s degree, there are no prerequisites for entry into the concentration in Sport Administration.
 Completion of the GRE is not required for this program.
-Applicants with non-U.S. degrees, please visit the International Applicants page to review the U.S. degree equivalency information.
+Applicants with non-U.S. degrees, please visit the International Graduate Applicants page to review the U.S. degree equivalency information.